shahreyar-abeer/vessels/README.md

 <!-- badges: end -->

 An app that shows the starting and ending positions of a ship in a Leaflet map.
-It also uses the spatial data to calculate the longest run between two time points.
+It also uses the spatial data to calculate the longest run between two time points using `geosphere` package.
-The data is saved in a PostgreSQL table and it reads from there.

 ## Installation